lquerel/otel-multivariate-time-series/README.md

 # Open Telemetry - Multivariate time-series experiment

+## Introduction
+The current OTEL protocol doesn't natively support multivariate time-series.
+This repository adds the support for multivariate time-series at the protocol level in a backward compatible manner.

+Status: This is a work-in-progress work and is NOT an official implementation of the OpenTelemetry protocol.
+Histogram and summary are not yet supported.

 ## Dataset
 * 10000 data points represented in JSON (size uncompressed 6009735 bytes).